Reddaxi/Obsidian_BloodBanner/Unplaced NPCs/Tsaar (Not real name).md

 - He worked with Maurice.

 We've run into him a few times:
-- When following map on starrite coin, in a hidden cave underneath a platform near the church in [[Redbrand]]
+- When following map on starrite coin, in a hidden cave underneath a platform near the church in [[Redbram]]
 - On the road when we went to [[Ædelhoff Vineyard]]

 He has the ability to cast seemingly powerful magic.